Salli-A/PCC-IPS/README.md

 Indoor positing system files.

 **Initator**
-Displays distance data.
+Displays distance data, currently used as ANCHOR.
-Currently only calculates distance from a single device.

 **Responder**
-Works with Initator.
+Sends a UWB signal, currently used as TAG

 **WiFi module**
 Connect ESP32 to 2.4 GHz WiFi and display data at local IP.